numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Close attention will reveal a faint bubbling sound from the eastern shore.
 * Roll on the [Land Encounters] table.
 * Hidden behind trees on the eastern shore is a floating contraption consisting of a log raft, reed pipes, and a large inflated sack, roughly sewn and sealed with fat.
 It bubbles and heaves.
 This is [Guthrie]’s swamp gas harvesting station.
 The area stinks of farts.
 Hanging in nets from nearby trees are hollowed out gourds, filled with gas and sealed with wax.
 A rudimentary bench is covered in rags, wax drippings, charms, and rope.
-* *Stepping stones to: the west (4.
-Clearing) and south-east (9.
-Campsite).*
+* *Stepping stones to: the west ([4.
+Clearing]) and south-east ([9.
+Campsite]).*

 ### Golems

 * Very strong, very slow, very stupid.
 12 feet tall.
 * Controlled by whoever possesses the appropriate charm.
 * Focused entirely on their appointed tasks.
 Obstacles will be picked up and tossed into the water.
 If threatened, will inflict damage by swatting, throwing and stomping.
-* Peat Golem: Plants sprout from head and shoulders.
+* *Peat Golem:* Plants sprout from head and shoulders.
 Worms and grubs burrow into the body, birds feed on them.
 Highly flammable.
 Will cross bridges but will not use stepping stones or enter the water.
-* Swamp Golem: Built from trees, vines, old bones and moss, slime.
+* *Swamp Golem:* Built from trees, vines, old bones and moss, slime.
 Odd, percussive sounds when moving: sticks snap, logs creak, bones knock and rattle, slime squelches.
-* Stone Golem: will not emerge from beneath the barge unless summoned.
+* *Stone Golem:* will not emerge from beneath the barge unless summoned.

+### 6. Forest

+* Deep green and shaded.
+Cedar, ferns, fungi.
+Mist.
+* Roll on the [Land Encounters] table.
+* The bridges here are very old and made from stone.
+* *Stone bridges to: the east ([7.
+Druid’s Hut]) and south ([8.
+Shrine]).
+Stepping stones to: the north ([4.
+Clearing Zone]).*

+### 7. Druid’s hut

+* Home to [Verna], lizardfolk druid.
+* Small mud hut, domed in shape.
+Surrounded by pots, seedlings, tools, charms.
+A chimney at the back spilling herbaceous smoke.
+* Inside: candles, jars and pots full of seeds, leaves, powders, and pastes.
+Bunches of plants hang to dry from the ceiling.
+* Everything is brown, orange and green.
+The smell is a combination of damp leaves and cinnamon.
+* *Stone bridge to: the west ([6.
+Forest]).*

 ### Verna, Lizardfolk Druid